 Animal Welfare Club President

 Jessica joined the CVM Animal Welfare Lab in Fall 2017 as an Iowa State Summer Scholars Student.
-She is a second year veterinary student at Iowa State and is currently the Animal Welfare Club President for the school.
+She is a third year veterinary student at Iowa State and is currently the Animal Welfare Club President for the school.
 Jessica became interested in animal welfare at her undergraduate institution where she studied how tailbiting compromises the health, growth, and welfare of growing-finishing pigs.
-Currently, Jessica is working with Dr. Still-Brooks and Dr. Millman on a project evaluating the behavioral responses for several alternative methods of disbudding in dairy goat kids.
+Previously, Jessica worked with Dr. Still-Brooks and Dr. Millman on a project evaluating the behavioral responses for several alternative methods of disbudding in dairy goat kids.